TGion/hugo-gion-io/content/blog/automate-tasks-with-cron.md

     /usr/local/etc/periodic/monthly
     /usr/local/etc/periodic/security

 Scripts in those directories are run in order of their file name.
-To prioritize them, a numeric prefix is added.
-E.g.: `100.clean-disks`.
-After you have deviced when to run your script, you can create a new file (or copy an existing job) in the appropiate directory, e.g. `/usr/local/etc/periodic/daily`:
+To prioritize them, a numeric prefix is added, e.g.: `100.clean-disks`.
+After you have decided when to run your script, you can create a new file (or copy an existing job) in the appropiate directory, e.g. `/usr/local/etc/periodic/daily`:

 We will create a new periodic job to check for updates of our installed packages and update them accordingly.
 Create a file `/usr/local/etc/periodic/daily/412.pkg-updates`: